alboainin/LibAstro/README.md

 # Getting Started

 ## Developers
-Make Sure you `cmake`, `gcc`.
+Make Sure you got `cmake`, `gcc`.
 To get a copy of the source code for development:
 ```shell
 $ git clone https://github.com/alialboainin96/LibAstro.git
 ```